VersusCenter

 Desktop PC wins

-Desktop PCs deliver superior performance, upgradability, and long-term value, making them objectively better for power users and professionals.
+Desktop PCs offer superior performance, upgradability, and long-term value; laptops win only for users prioritizing portability over power.

 Desktop PC